AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-journey-optimizer/push-notification/android/manual-display-and-tracking.md

         final String actionId) // actionId of the element which performed the custom action.
 ```

-##### Sending push notification interaction feedback when application is opened without any custom action.
+##### Sending push notification interaction feedback when application is opened without any custom action

 Add the following code where you have access to `intent` after the user has interacted with the push notification:

 ```java
 Messaging.handleNotificationResponse(intent, true, null);
 ```

-##### Sending feedback when application is opened with a custom action.
+##### Sending feedback when application is opened with a custom action

 Similar to the example above, call the `handleNotificationResponse` API but this time with a custom action:

 ```java
 Messaging.handleNotificationResponse(intent, true, <actionId>);
 ```

-##### Sending feedback when application is not opened but a custom action is performed by the user.
+##### Sending feedback when application is not opened but a custom action is performed by the user

 Add the following code where you have access to `intent` after the user has interacted with the push notification:

 ```java